-Our pottery, since it is all handmade and hand decorated, has natural variation to it; no two pieces will be absolutely identical.
+Redware made by Westmoore Pottery is all handmade and hand decorated, with natural variation to it; no two pieces will be absolutely identical.
 The pottery is made to be used as well as collected.
 All pieces are lead-free.

-Our redware retains the look and color of the old redware and ranges from very plain to very fancy.
-We use an old decorating technique called "slip trailing" to decorate our pots with different colors of clays.
+The redware retains the look and color of the old redware and ranges from very plain to very fancy.
+I use an old decorating technique called "slip trailing" to decorate my pots with different colors of clays.
 A clear glaze is then applied, through which the natural reddish-orange of the clay and the colors of the slips can be seen.

 Redware can be used in a regular oven and may be put directly into a preheated oven.
 Small pieces of redware may be used in a microwave, though all pottery wears out much quicker if used in a microwave oven.
 Pieces over about 4" wide should never be used in the microwave.
 Handwashing is recommended for the redware.